lijiansong/deep-learning/.github/Task.md

 - [ ] TODO: blog the performance of mat-mul in single thread 、multi-thread and GPU, and compute the speed-up ratio
 - [ ] TensorStack: real-time video stylize
 - [ ] TS: simulating video with ffmpeg, checkout this stackoverflow [page](https://stackoverflow.com/questions/15792105/simulating-tv-noise) and its normal use see this [cnblog](http://www.cnblogs.com/wainiwann/p/4128154.html)
-- [ ] Backup: for webcam problems in ubuntu14.04, checkout this [page](https://help.ubuntu.com/community/Webcam)
+- [x] Backup: for webcam problems in ubuntu14.04, checkout this [page](https://help.ubuntu.com/community/Webcam)
+- [x] Backup: ffmpeg basic usage checkout this [page](https://trac.ffmpeg.org/wiki/Capture/Webcam)